-District Arts & Education is a non-profit organization that manages a full stack computer science program & certifies students for advanced computer science jobs in industry.
-One cohort of 25 students will attend Monday and Wednesday and the other 25 Tuesday and Thursday.
+District Arts and Education is a non-profit organization that manages a full stack computer science program and certifies students for advanced computer science jobs in industry.
+This project will provide funding for 50 NHPS 11th and 12th graders to complete two of three semesters, Summer and Fall, leading to a certificate program in their Skills Academy.
+Students develop knowledge in four core concepts and skill areas: Digital Live, Digital Foundation, Software Engineering and Content Creation.
+The students will be recruited from all New Haven Public School high schools and will attend the academy afterschool.
+One cohort of 25 students will attend Monday and Wednesday and the other 25 will attend Tuesday and Thursday.
 All 50 will have a lab day on Friday.
-The afternoon sessions will be 3 hours in length.
-If a student drops the program and new student can join the next trimester to bring the cohort back to 50.
+The afternoon session will be 3 hours in length.
+Summer includes five days a week, 5 hours per day for all 50.
+If a student drops the program, a new student can join the next trimester to bring the cohort back to 50.